p055e55eD/CTF-Writeups/UTCTF2025/Misc/Down the Rabbit Hole.md

 fatal: Not a valid object name 278d6de291f04d0b47c5598d16b16844d2771e
 ```
 ## Step 2: Understanding Git Object Structure
 I realized the issue was related to how Git organizes objects.
 The first two characters of the hash represent the directory, and the rest is the filename.
-So the full hash should be:
+So the full hash should be
 *01278d6de291f04d0b47c5598d16b16844d2771e*:
 ```
 arsen@archlinux ~/DTRH/.git/objects/01 (GIT_DIR!)
 [128]> git cat-file -p 01278d6de291f04d0b47c5598d16b16844d2771e